acquia/blt/docs/FAQ.md

 ```

 **Solution:**
-This error frequently occurs when the PHP version committed in your composer file(s) differs from the PHP version on the system.
-Note: this error can effect:

-* VMs
-* Continuous Integration
-* Cloud Environments
+This error occurs when Composer packages were installed on a machine running a newer PHP version than the environment exhibiting the error, leading to syntax errors or errors due to missing extensions.

+This error can affect VMs, continuous integration environments, and cloud environments.

 Ensure that all environments are running the same version of PHP.
-This can be accomplished by changing PHP versions on the systems, or by "locking" the PHP version in your composer file and re-running composer update.
+This can be accomplished by changing PHP versions on the systems, and by "locking" the PHP version in your composer file and re-running composer update.

-Example of how to lock PHP version to PHP 5.6 in composer.json:
+Example of how to lock PHP version to PHP 7.2 in composer.json:
 ```
-"config": {
-  "platform": {
+"require": {
-    "php": "5.6"
+  "php": "7.2"
-  }
 },
 ```